Impressive electric version is the pick of the range

 Ending on a positive, the 1.5-litre dCi is a long serving and very well developed engine at this stage in its life.
 It delivers smooth performance, feeling well up to the job of handling the paylod requirements of this small van.

 The ZE electric models are far quieter and offer the simplicity of a single-speed transmission – which acts just like an automatic – as standard.

 The electric motor’s instant torque and energy-recovering braking effect whenever you lift off the accelerator make them easy to drive, too, especially around town.
 Although they do run out of steam at higher speeds or when faced with a particularly big hill.

-Still, so long as you don’t have too far to go – even the newer ZE 33 model barely travels 100 miles in the real world between charges – and can cope with the potential for range anxiety, the electric Kangoo is arguably the best Kangoo.
+Still, as long as you don’t have too far to go – even the newer ZE 33 model barely travels 100 miles in the real world between charges – and can cope with the potential for range anxiety, the electric Kangoo is arguably the best Kangoo.